cotica/capstone/README.md

 * The average product rating is a mere 2 stars (*before handling 0's in the data)
 * In the data, there are 7309 product listings with new items sold and 161 used
 * There were 256 subcategories and 2646 manufacturers represented
+* The average product review is 36 words

 * Price concentration in Amazon product sample